lsymds/hetznercloud-py/README.md

 * `HetznerAuthenticationException` - raised when the API returns a 401 Not Authorized or 403 Forbidden status code.
 * `HetznerInternalServerErrorException` - raised when the API returns a 500 status code.
-* `HetznerActionException` - raised when an action on something yields an error in the JSON response.
+* `HetznerActionException` - raised when an action on something yields an error in the JSON response or the status code is not what was expected.
+* `HetznerInvalidArgumentException` - raised when a required argument of the method is not specified correctly.
+The exception will detail the failing parameter.

 ### Servers